docQodly/docs/docs/studio/design-webforms/states.md

 ---
-id: states
+id: normalStates
 title: Normal States
 ---

 import Column from '@site/src/components/Column'

-Webform states offer a versatile solution for developers to apply diverse changes to webforms.
-This feature is particularly useful for altering the user interface (UI), styling, and other properties dynamically.
-It enables the tailoring of webforms to meet specific privileges or scenarios without requiring heavy reliance on server-side processing.
+Webform states provide developers with a versatile solution for dynamically applying a variety of changes to webforms.
+This feature is particularly useful for modifying the user interface (UI), styling, and other properties on the fly.
+By leveraging webform states, developers can tailor webforms to meet specific privileges, datasource values, contexts, or scenarios without relying heavily on server-side processing.

 ## State Characteristics

-Each state is characterized by its differences from the original, or base, webform.
+Each state is defined by its differences from the original webform, known as the `Base` state.
 The key characteristics of these states include:

 - **Dynamic UI Customization**: